tmpim/casket-docs/docs/http.ipfilter.md

 }
 ```

-`casketfile` will serve only these 2 IPs, eveyone else will get `default.html`.
+Casket will serve only these 2 IPs, eveyone else will get `default.html`.

 ### Multiple paths